 In 2014, China amended its Company Law to abolish minimum capital requirements.
-However, nearly every city with significant foreign investment can impose its own capital requirements for setting up a company.
+However, nearly every city with significant foreign investment can still impose its own capital requirements for setting up a company.
 Furthermore, if your business is subject to additional licensing requirements, then a minimum capital investment may be imposed.

 For most companies, the amount of minimum capital will depend on the location and the nature of the business.
 In other words, the officials reviewing your application will determine whether the amount you intend to invest is sufficient for your business activity.
-Authorities in the Tier 1 cities - Beijing, Shanghai and Guangzhou - generally regard CN¥1 million (approx. \$160,000) as a baseline and work on the basis that the capital investment should be sufficient to cover two years of expenses.
-Ultimately the investor should invest sufficient capital to cover operating expenses until such time as it is anticipated that the WFOE will be cash flow positive.
+Authorities in the Tier 1 cities - Beijing, Shanghai, and Guangzhou - generally regard RMB1 million (approx. USD150,000) as a baseline and work on the basis that the capital investment should be sufficient to cover two years of expenses.
+Ultimately the investor should invest sufficient capital to cover operating expenses until such time as it is anticipated that the FIE will be cashflow positive.